-Believing more money was the key to more happiness, I took every job or business opportunity that came along if it promised to pay me more than my current job or business -- without giving a second thought to whether or not it was suited to who I am.
+Believing more money was the key to more happiness, I took every job or business opportunity that promised to pay me more than my current job or business -- without giving a second thought to whether or not it was suited to who I am.
 These included:

 And of course, like most everyone else, I subsidized my never-enough income level by borrowing as much money as lenders would allow.

 As a result, at age 30 I found myself trapped by financial obligations in a restaurant business I hated.
 I was working 80-hours a week in what I had thought was the business of keeping books and creating delicious meals, but instead turned out to be the business of hiring, training, and firing.

 Three years later, after 5-years of 80-hour weeks, trying to at least build up equity I could later cash in, an Indian Gaming Casino -- complete with a loss-leader restaurant -- opened its doors just down the road.
 My restaurant business didn't stand a chance.

 So there I was, 33-years-old, having spent 15-years chasing after wealth, and all I had to show for it was no income and a mountain of debt.

 But the emotional losses from the restaurant failure paled in comparison to what happened in July of that year (1993).
 I held the hand of my beloved, 55-year-young mother as she lost her battle with ovarian cancer.

 Kneeling next to Mom's bed, with tears clouding my vision of her face, holding her lifeless hand, it finally became painfully clear to me what was really important in life.

 It wasn't money.
 It wasn't status.
 It wasn't expensive homes, cars, clothing, furniture or vacations.
 It's the people that love and appreciate us for who we are, not for what we have or what we are poised to gain.